-When does someone become an applicant for international protection?
+14 When does someone become an applicant for international protection?

-A person becomes an applicant for international protection when he/she has made an application.
-Under the EU asylum acquis, a person is considered to make an application when he/she expresses, in whatever form and to any authority, the wish to apply for international protection, or when he/she can be understood to be seeking international protection.
-It is not necessary to use the exact word asylum or refugee.
-Applicants for international protection shall be granted all the rights and obligations attached to this status.
+A person becomes an applicant for international protection when they have made an application.

+Under EU asylum acquis, a person is considered to make an application when they express, in whatever form and to any authority, the wish to apply for international protection, or when they can be understood to be seeking international protection.
+It is not necessary to use the exact word 'asylum' or 'refugee'.
+Applicants for international protection are granted all the rights and obligations attached to this status.